effepivi/ICP3038/Labs/12-Motion-detection-and-tracking/README.md

 # 8. Compile

-At this stage you have an empty program, I know.
+At this stage you have an empty program, I know, I know.
 However, I would still do it.
 The compilation is to test that `CMakeLists.txt` is working well and that I can start the fun part, coding.

 # 9. Adapt the code from the Jupyter Notebook